Faculty compensation policies

 Inclusions

-- Align with UW Bothell faculty compensation policies, UW HR policies, and best practices in higher education to promote equity
+- Align with UW Bothell faculty compensation policies, UW HR policies, and best practices in higher education to promote equity.

-- Avoid unintended consequences that may affect other forms of compensation and/or professional development that are essential for faculty success (e.g., off-setting costs of compensation by reducing travel funds, etc.)
+- Avoid unintended consequences that may affect other forms of compensation and/or professional development that are essential for faculty success (e.g., avoid off-setting costs of compensation by reducing travel funds, etc.)

 - Frameworks should be published on the school’s website for transparency with links provided to the VCAA’s office.
-If schools do not already have a framework in place that meets these criteria, they are expected to develop one by June 15 2024.
+If schools do not already have a framework in place that meets these criteria, they are expected to develop one by June 15 2025.

-- Each school should review their frameworks every biennium for equity, transparency, and fiscal viability.
+- Each school should review their frameworks every biennium for equity, transparency, and fiscal viability, and provide updates to the VCAA’s office.

 Justification